 Determining whether excluding livestock from large streams in flat catchments would substantially decrease the contaminant load

 The New Zealand dairy industry’s Water Accord requires farmers to exclude livestock from all large fourth-order streams – “wider than a stride and deeper than a Red Band gumboot” – by committing to a riparian planting plan (due by 31 May 2020, with 50% of planting complete).
-Government was considering implementing this as national policy, but this research has contributed to a delay while the policy requirements are reconsidered.
+Government is considering implementing this as national policy.

 Our research looked at whether excluding livestock from large streams (over 1 metre wide, over 30cm deep) would substantially decrease the load of contaminants (nitrogen, phosphorus, sediment and E.coli) entering waterways.